FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Related Work and Discussion

 Similarly, GPTScan \cite{sun2023gpt} tested GPT's ability to match candidate vulnerabilities using a binary response format, where GPT responds with `Yes' or `No' to potential matches with predefined scenarios.
 This study also pointed out the possibility of false positives due to GPT's inherent limitations.
 GPTScan analyzed 232 vulnerabilities, correctly identifying 40 true positives.
 However, although they reported that the advanced GPT-4 model did not yield significant improvements, our research, along with findings from other studies, clearly shows that GPT-4 significantly enhances detection capabilities.
 Contrary to the previous methods that relied on expensive pre-trained solutions like GPT-4 and Claude, our research leverages advanced fine-tuning of localized LLMs to achieve superior accuracy and cost-efficiency in auditing.

 In addition to commercial products, open-source alternatives have been considered for smart contract analysis.
 Shou et al. \cite{shou2024llm4fuzz} have integrated the Llama-2 model into the fuzzing process to detect vulnerabilities in smart contracts, aiming to overcome the inefficiencies of traditional fuzzing methods.
 While innovative, the effectiveness of this approach relies on the accurate and nuanced understanding of smart contracts by LLMs, and it faces challenges in complexity, cost, and reliance on static analysis.
 Moreover, recent research indicates that traditional methods such as fuzzing often fall short in addressing complex logic bugs.
-In contrast, our experiments have shown that directly employing SOTA models such as GPT or Llama-3 can achieve advancements in identifying these sophisticated vulnerabilities.

-Sun et al. \cite{sun2024llm4vuln} explored open-source tools such as Mixtral and CodeLlama against GPT-4 for detecting smart contract vulnerabilities.
-They discovered that GPT-4, leveraging its advanced Assistants' functionalities to effectively utilize enhanced knowledge and structured prompts, significantly outperformed Mixtral and CodeLlama.
-However, the assessment relied solely on demonstrations from the Replicate website, which may not capture the full capabilities of these LLMs.
-Furthermore, the direct comparison between the Mixtral-8x7b-instruct and CodeLlama-13b-instruct models could be seen as skewed due to the vast differences in their parameter counts.
-Our study overcomes these shortcomings by conducting evaluations on models run within our local infrastructure, providing complete control over the testing environment.
-Additionally, we ensure a fair comparison by selecting base models with similar parameter counts, establishing a more balanced framework for assessment.

-Ma et al. \cite{ma2024combining} introduced a two-stage fine-tuning approach that separates the tasks of detection and reasoning within smart contract analysis.
-They fine-tuned CodeLlama model and Mixtral model but did not provide specific reasons for selecting these models.
-Moreover, traditional models such as CodeBERT and CodeT5, which lack prior knowledge of Solidity contracts, may find a dataset of 2,268 contract entries insufficient for effective training, especially without filtering for errors or duplicates.
-In contrast to their methodology, we have established clear criteria for model selection and carefully designed our fine-tuning dataset, ensuring a more robust and informed approach.
-Our experimental results have confirmed these advantages.

-In this subsection, we review relevant studies in the field, highlighting the key distinctions and advancements of our approach.
-In subsequent sections, we will discuss the main findings of our research and identify potential areas for improvement.